theskumar/blog/content/software/testing.md

 # Why testing is important?

 > In softwares industry, a bad code is acceptable, not a wrong code.

+- Know your code works
+- Save time
+- Better code
+- It help a software live longer
+- It makes everyone happy, removing fear
+- “Debugging is hard, testing is easy”

 # When to test code?